What to do in the garden in November

 Outside container grown Christmas tree

-Why not be greener this Christmas and grow a permanent Christmas tree, outside in a container.
-Not only will it look stylish but it will also save a lot of trees.
-This year, with cost of living crisis the cost of real Christmas trees has rocketed.
+Why not be greener this Christmas and grow a permanent Christmas tree outside in a container?
+Not only will it look stylish, but it will also save a lot of trees.
+Because of the cost-of-living crisis, the cost of a real Christmas tree has rocketed.

 Winter berries bring birds into the garden